Intilery/intilery.github.io/docs/schema/common.md

 ## Context Fields Automatically Collected

-Below is a chart that shows you which context variables are populated automatically by our iOS, Android and analytics.js libraries.
+Below is a chart that shows you which context variables are populated automatically by our iOS, Android and analytics.js (deprecated) libraries.

 Other libraries only collect `context.library`, any other context variables must be sent manually.